 We evaluate each newly generated rule to select promising rules.
 We use the neural policy $\pi_\theta$ as a guide for the rule evaluation, \ie rules that entail the same action as the neural policy $\pi_\theta$ are promising action rules.
 Let $\mathcal{X}$ be a set of states.
-Then we evaluate rule $R$ as
+Then we evaluate the rule $R$, following: